-- Please see that faculty member directly.
+- We encourage all students to approach the faculty member directly when possible.
 Sometimes disputes are best resolved through an interpersonal interaction that results in mutual understanding. - If the issue is not resolved through (1), students may seek consultation from their academic advisor, field liaison, Associate Director of MSW Education, or lecturer coordinator.
 Oftentimes these consultations prove to be effective for working through disputes. - If (1) or (2) does not address the issue, the Associate Director of MSW Education, Chair, or lecturer coordinator may intervene though a) direct negotiation, meeting with the student(s) and faculty; or b) communication with both parties, separately. - An egregious issue should be reported directly to University channels listed in Appendix II.